monsoonmaelstrom/book2/book2.md

 “What my cousin means to say,” Davy begins, and now I’m the one glaring.

 “Cousin?”
-John quickly asks.
+John quickly interrupts.

-“Indeed,” Davy says, but does not elaborate further.
+“Indeed,” Davy supplies, but does not elaborate further.
 “Anyway, what she means to say is that it is rather urgent, and we would greatly appreciate any assistance you could offer.”

 That is definitely *not* what I mean to say, but I bite my tongue and don’t contradict him.

 “It seems like Alexandria may have left some parts of the story out,” John murmurs and Robert inclines his head slightly.

 “Yes, well, if it makes you feel any better, I only recently found out you were… on speaking terms with one another.
 I was not aware that any of the polities’ ruling families knew where she was, let alone were friends?
 Allies?
 Of hers.
 How would you describe it?”
-I ask leaning forward slightly.
+I interrogate, leaning forward slightly.

 Robert looks at me, and I swear he looks amused.
 “We have a mutual goal.
 A common enemy, if you will,” he responds.
 “We are allies, of a sort, I suppose.”

-“Interesting,” I say softly.
+“Interesting,” I remark softly.
 She was telling the truth.
 In a manner of speaking.
 “How long have you been ‘allies?’”

-“Many years,” he says, waving a hand blithely.
-“Your father,” he says, and whatever reaction he sees on my face seems to confirm his suspicion, since he nods before continuing, “tends to have that effect on people.”
+“Many years,” he replies, waving a hand blithely.
+“Your father,” he begins, and whatever reaction he sees on my face seems to confirm his suspicion, since he nods before continuing, “tends to have that effect on people.”

-“So I’ve heard,” I say in agreement, digging my nails into the palm of my hand to distract myself from how much I dislike this conversation.
+“So I’ve heard,” I note in agreement, digging my nails into the palm of my hand to distract myself from how much I dislike this conversation.

-“I had always wanted to meet you,” he tells me.
+“I had always wanted to meet you,” he informs me.
 “We knew she had a daughter, but she would never allow any of us to meet you.”

 “I bet.”
 I lean back on the couch.
 I got the information I came for.
 I’m no longer particularly interested in this conversation.

 “Returning to the matter at hand,” Davy says, prodding the others back on track.
 “We need a ship.
 We aren’t prepared to cross the pass twice in the same season.”

-“Yes, I’m surprised you survived the once,” Robert says.
+“Yes, I’m surprised you survived the once,” Robert comments.

 Suddenly I’m interested again.

 “You wouldn’t know anything about the avalanches?”
-I say as I study his face.
+I question, as I study his face.

 “I know they happened,” he answers, “but no more than that.
 Though I can make an educated guess.”